-Statue of Liberty and Ellis Island Portion on the First Day:
+Statue of Liberty and Ellis Island Portion:

 Meet your guide and group at 9:30am in Battery Park on Manhattan’s southern tip of Manhattan.
 Then head to the ferry terminal and bypass the crowds for priority boarding on to the Liberty Island ferry.